 Topics are organised around the National Curriculum objectives and allow children to study a range of different topic areas over the 4 years in KS2.
 Children are given the opportunity to develop their speaking and listening skills in some of the following ways: singing songs, preparing a short presentation and listening attentively to understand more complex phrases.
 They also develop their understanding through reading and writing skills in some of the following ways: reading familiar words and joining in with a story, reading aloud with confidence and writing sentences on a range of topics.
 Throughout all of this, children are continuously advancing their knowledge about how the language works and the culture of the countries.

-The curriculum is enriched by offering a trip to Tübingen in Germany in Year 5 and 6, where children learn additional German and visit a traditional Christmas market.
-We also hold a food tasting session at the end of Year 5 and 6.
+To enrich the children’s experiences we plan a food tasting session at the end of Year 5 and 6.
 This lesson enables children to experience different tastes and foods they may not have had before, plus understand more about the culture and lifestyle of France.

 The subject co-ordinator evaluates if children are working at the required standard through work scrutiny, informal questioning and formal assessments at the end of topic blocks.

 In order that children are prepared for the next step in their education, the subject coordinator has spoken to secondary teachers at Tanfield School to ensure the MFL we are teaching is of a high-quality and supports the learning the children will be moving on to.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.